-Downloading Apple’s new iPadOS 14 update might be tempting, but there are some steps you should take before you move your device to the company’s brand new operating system.
+Downloading Apple’s new iPadOS 14.3 update might be tempting, but there are some steps you should take before you move your device to the company’s latest software.

-iPadOS 14 is an important upgrade and most of you will want to install the operating system today or some point in the near future.
+iPadOS 14.3 is an important upgrade and most of you will want to install the software today or at some point in the near future.

-So if you’re having a great experience on iPadOS 13.6.1 or below, you’ll want to approach iPadOS 4 with extreme caution.
-Once you make the move to it, there’s no going back.
+So if you’re having a great experience on iPadOS 14.2 or below, you’ll want to approach the iPadOS 14.3 update with caution.
+Once you move to it, there’s no going back.

 Backup Your iPad's Data

 Backing up your iPad's data is an important step to take before installing new software.

 Many of you already know how to properly backup your data (photos, videos, etc), but if you're unsure, here's what you'll need to do.

 You can backup your data using Apple's iCloud service.
 It's an easy way to ensure your important files are safe.
 If you're unfamiliar with the iCloud backup process, you'll want to check out Apple's guide.